 The Roseburg VAMC campus currently consists of 44 VA owned and operated buildings of various ages, sizes and architectural styles that have been constructed at the campus since the early 1930s.
 Campus buildings range in height from one to five stories.
 The mostly grassy Ellipse is located in the central portion of the campus and is encircled by a tree-lined perimeter road, creating a park-like setting.
 The two primary campus buildings (Buildings 1 and 2) are constructed on the western and northern sides of the perimeter road, facing the Ellipse.
-Building 1, the main hospital building located on the western side of the Ellipse, is a five-story red brick building with a Classical Revival style exterior, constructed in 1933.
-Building 2, the mental health services building located on the northern side of the Ellipse, is a three-story red brick building with a Classical Revival style exterior, constructed in 1933.
-Additional VAMC buildings and associated parking lots are located in the northern, western, northwestern, and southwestern portions of the campus.
+Building 1, the main hospital building located on the western side of the Ellipse, is a five-story red brick building located on the northern side of the Ellipse, is a three-story red brick building located parking lots are located in the northern, western, northwestern, and southwestern portions of the campus.
 Many of the original campus buildings are constructed of red brick with Classical Revival elements.
 The northern portion of the campus includes the Orchard Knoll Apartments (transitional housing facility), and the southern portion of the campus includes the Eagle Landing Apartments (low-income housing).
 The eastern portion of the campus is mostly undeveloped grassy land with some scattered trees.